 Some patients also experience long-term side effects of chemo.
 Here are some of the longer-lasting side effects that survivors may experience immediately after chemo or that may become apparent months or years after chemotherapy ends.

 Chemotherapy drugs may cause thinning of the bones, especially in cancer survivors who are not physically active.
 You can reduce your risk of developing osteoporosis by avoiding tobacco and alcohol, exercising, and eating foods rich in calcium and vitamin D, such as dairy products, fatty fish, orange juice, and egg yolks.
+Read this blog more information about managing your bone health after cancer treatments.

 Pre-menopausal women who had chemotherapy should have regular blood tests to measure their hormone levels.
 Chemotherapy, as well as other cancer treatments, are linked to menopausal symptoms in some women.
 For women under 40, menstrual periods may return after treatment ends.
 However, these women may still go through menopause earlier than normal.
 Women over 40 are less likely to have their menstrual periods return.